liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-creating-liferay-applications.markdown

     }

-Notice that when creating a JSP portlet, the string 'Portlet' is appended to the string that you specify with the `--classpath` or `-c` option.
-Thus, the resulting name of your class was `MyJspPortlet`, and not just `MyJsp`.

-Notice also that this class is decorated with the `@Component` annotation.
+Notice that this class is decorated with the `@Component` annotation.
 All of the necessary properties are configured.
 The line `service = Portlet.class` means that your class represents a portlet component.
 In other words, your class provides an implementation of the `Portlet` interface.

 Notice further that your project does not contain any configuration files like